-What do I do to secure great rates?
+What do I do to secure great freight shipping rates?

 Between these two methodologies, NMFC class code pricing is far more common.
 Despite this disparity, and regardless of which method is used by a carrier to price your freight, there are certain things that are imperative for you as a business shipper to do in order to obtain accurate and competitive rates.

 Here are our 5 recommendations for securing great, accurate freight rates:

 - Understanding bill of lading (BOL) accuracy.
 No matter how your freight pricing is calculated, it will not be correct if the information you enter into your BOL is wrong.
 The most common reason for reweighs and reclassification (which can cause carriers to add extra fees) and inaccurate pricing is incorrect BOL information.
 Take a few extra moments to confirm that you're entering correct info on class, weight, origin and destination ZIP codes, accessorials (special services required during transport) and dimensions.